ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 If we used small pages, we'd have $2*1024$ small pages (8MB / 4kB), all of which are going to miss.

 ### Copy-On-Write
 When calling ```fork```, the OS can use **copy-on-write (COW)** to create a shared mapping of the parent pages in the child address space instead of copying the page table.
-The child will have reduced permissions, so a child doing a write will cause a protection fault, which will
+The child will have reduced permissions, so a child doing a write will cause a protection fault, which will copy the page and resume the child process.